pluots/zspell/README.md

 # ZSpell

 This is a Rust library implementing a spellchecker that handles Hunspell dictionaries.
-It comes with a library for programatic use, as well as a command line interface.
+It comes with a library for programmatic use, as well as a command line interface.
 The library is usable via WASM.

 Crate info: